b72uno/courses/udacity/RND/projects/perception-project/pr2_robot/scripts/writeup_report.md

 ```
 ![segmented](./misc/segmented.png)

 Clustering.
-Guess what, just like in the exercise.
-The only difference was to adjust the clustering parameters , to account for the small `leaf_size`, and not to exclude any objects.
+The only difference from the exercise was to adjust the clustering parameters , to account for the small `leaf_size`, and not to exclude any objects.

 ```
 # [START Clustering]